 iiNet’s NBN plans

 iiNet’s bold claim is that they are Australia’s best NBN provider for speed and satisfaction.
 While that’s a big statement to make in an increasingly competitive market, their plans do their best to back it up (as does their trophy cabinet).
 First and foremost, all of their NBN plans come either with a 6-month contract – which lets you save on modem costs – or a month-to-month deal for utmost flexibility.

 Their four NBN plans start with the NBN12, which is the only one with limited downloads (500GB).
 It promises 10.7MBPS standard evening speed.
 Their next plan is configured on NBN25 with typical evening speed of 20.8Mbps and comes with unlimited data.
-This is a moderate level of internet speed, which is suited for smaller households with average streaming usage.
+This is a moderate level of internet speed, which is suited for smaller households with minimal internet usage.
 Both of these plans come with free line rental, with pay-as-you-go calls.
 Then there’s the two at the faster end of the spectrum.
 The NBN50 comes with 43.7MBPS standard evening speed, and limitless data – along with pay as you go calls.
 Then there’s the NBN100, with an eye-watering 78.5MBPS evening speed and limitless data.
 The latter plan comes with pay-as-you-go calls.